kubesphere/notification-manager/README.md

 - NotificationManager: Defines the desired alerts/notification webhook deployment.
 The Notification Manager Operator ensures a deployment meeting the resource requirements is running.
 - EmailConfig: Defines the email configs like SmartHost, AuthUserName, AuthPassword, From, RequireTLS etc.
 - EmailReceiver: Define email receiver's mail addresses and the EmailConfig selector.
-- WechatConfig: Define the wechat configs like ApiUrl, ApiSecret and ApiCorpId.
+- WechatConfig: Define the wechat configs like ApiUrl, ApiCorpId, AgentId and ApiSecret.
-- WechatReceiver: Define the wechat message and receiver related info like Message, AgentId, ToUser, ToParty, ToTag as well as WechatConfig Selector.
+- WechatReceiver: Define the wechat receiver related info like ToUser, ToParty, ToTag as well as WechatConfig Selector.
 - SlackConfig: Define the slack configs like ApiUrl.
 - SlackReceiver: Define the slack channel or user to send notifications to and the SlackConfig selector.
 - WebhookConfig: Define the webhook Url, HttpConfig.